eolesinski/poliscipy/docs/customization.md

     'No Vote': 'gray'
 }
 ```

-In addition, any defecting voter who does not belong to a specific political party is represented by the color `#444444` (dark gray) by default.
+In addition, defecting voters who do not belong to a specific party are represented by `#444444` (dark gray) by default.

 Below is a visualization of the full default colormap: